You love to fly. Why not make a difference while you do it?

 Typically, flights are for a patient (and usually one accompanying caregiver) who is in need of specialized medical care far from home.
 They may live in rural areas with limited treatment options or far from commercial air hubs.
 Most passengers will have a financial need or medical need that qualifies them for the service.

 Each group sets their own criteria for pilots and patient eligibility.
-Pilot requirements vary between organizations and regions.
+Pilot requirements vary between organizations and regions, but you can typically expect a minimum requirement of 250 PIC hrs.

 Pilots who volunteer for environmental organizations provide survey flights to collect scientific data of local eco-systems, assess environmental damage, and participate in scientific studies and wildlife counts.
 The information gathered on these flights is instrumental in educating policy makers, community leaders, and the media on all sorts of environmental issues.
 It also helps to foster a dialog and promote informed decision making among conservation partners.